 Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

-There’s a stretch of Highway 3 in British Columbia that feels made for a slow road trip—where more than 20 stops unfold from simple roadside stands with hand-lettered signs to full-service farm stays, cafés, and on-site dining.
+There’s a stretch of Highway 3 in British Columbia that feels made for a slow road trip—where 25 stops unfold from simple roadside stands with hand-lettered signs to full-service farm stays, cafés, and on-site dining.
 In spring, orchards burst into bloom; by summer, farm stands fill with just-picked produce; and into fall, the valley settles into a rich, abundant harvest.

 What is the Similkameen Valley Farm Trail?

-Go deeper, pair your visit with the Sip the Similkameen to experience the valley’s wine, cider and spirits—rounding out the full taste of the Similkameen.
+Go deeper, pair your visit with the Sip the Similkameen to experience the valley’s wine, cider, fruit soda and spirits—rounding out the full taste of the Similkameen.

 To learn more about agriculture in the Similkameen Valley, check out our blog.